1337dopamine/1337dopamine/README.md

 # dopamine.
-time is extreamly valuable, yet i prefer to waste it
+time is extremely valuable, yet i prefer to waste it